zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Yuki says, “Wait a second.
 There’s rust all over the undercarriage.”
 “Rust” (rust) is another word for what we could also refer to as “oxidation,” in a technical sense.
 It’s a reddish-orange powder that appears on  metal when it has been damaged by having water on it.
 Rust is not a good t hing for the metal, of course, because it can make the metal weaker.
 It can actual ly cause the metal to disintegrate or to break up into small pieces.
 The “undercarriage” (undercarriage) of a car is the bottom of the car, usually includin g the bottom of the frame and the wheels.

 Miles says, “When do you think you can have it read y for me to pick up?”
 So we learn now that Yuki works at the auto body shop, the place where he is bringing the car to be fixed.
 He wants to know when Yuki can  finish fixing it.
 Yuki says, “It’s ready now.”
 Miles says, “Now?”
 He’s confused because he just, of course, brought the car to Yuki.
-Yuki is making something o f a joke.
+Yuki is making something of a joke.
 She says, “Yes, this car is ready for you to pick up,” meaning to take a way, “and to take to a salvage yard.”

 A “salvage (salvage) yard (yard)” is a place where there are a lot of old cars and other machines that no longer work and that are use d only for their “parts” (parts), meaning people take the cars apart, or the  other machines, and they reuse the different parts from those cars or machin es for other things, or for other cars and machines.
 What Yuki is saying is that it i s not possible to fix this old car, that it would be better for Miles simply to take it  and perhaps sell it to the salvage yard since no one would want to drive the car anymo re as it is.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]